-Any change in the price or terms of a contract may be authorized by the Contracting Officer only after reviewing the circumstances giving rise to the change and making a determination that the change is justified and falls within the scope of the contract.
-Any changed authorized by the Contracting Officer requires a modification of the contract by issuance of either a change order or a contract modification.
-A change order or contract modification shall not be effective until the order or modification has been approved and signed by the Contracting Officer and funds for the change have been obligated.
+Any change in work authorized by the Contracting Officer requires a modification of the contract which may be preceded by issuance of a change order.
+A change in work shall not be effective until a change order or contract modification has been approved and signed by the Contracting Officer, and it has been determined that budgeted funds for the change are available.